rootsecdev/Microsoft-Blue-Forest/Powershell/JEA/Readme.md

 https://www.microsoft.com/en-us/download/details.aspx?id=54616

 Notes: At this time I have not tested JEA functionality with Powershell 7.
 I will probably get to that at some point.
+In the instructions below you can do on a Windows 10 Client machine.
+The purpose is to setup a powershell module first then deploy the JEA configuration to a target endpoint.

 ## Instructions